lynnlangit/aws-for-bioinformatics/5_Serverless_Compute_with_Functions/2_Serverless_CloudRun.md

 ### Other Things to Know
  - Serverless patterns are often used for workloads that have spikes in demand
  - Using the 'revision settings' you can set a min/max number of instances for autoscaling for your deployment.
 You can also set the 'maximum requests per container'
- - Serverless auto-scales (to your GCP account limits) by default
+ - Serverless auto-scales (to your AWS account limits) by default
  - Cloud Run has two execution modes - within CloudRun and CloudRun for Anthos using Kubernetes (GKE)
  - GAE (AppEngine) is a serverless service which can be used to host web sites and support common programming language.
 Python example [here](https://cloud.google.com/appengine/docs/python/)
  - Cloud Build (for serverless continuous deployment) is integratable into CloudRun functions.
 Use it for CD in building updated Docker images